lbssousa/latex-music-action/README.md

     The extra arguments to be passed to the LaTeX engine.
 By default, it is `-pdf -file-line-error -halt-on-error -interaction=nonstopmode`.
 This tells `latexmk` to use `pdflatex`.
 Refer to [`latexmk` document](http://texdoc.net/texmf-dist/doc/support/latexmk/latexmk.pdf) for more information.

+* `extra_system_packages`

+    The extra packages to be installed by APT separated by space.
+For example, `extra_system_packages: "inkscape"` will install the package `inkscape` to allow using SVG images in your LaTeX document.

 * `extra_fonts`

     Install extra `.ttf`/`.otf` fonts to be used by `fontspec`.
 You can also pass multiple files as a multi-line string.
 Each file path will be interpreted as glob pattern.
 For example: